-Richard Paul is the 56 year-old, third generation owner, and 29 year licensed funeral director, of Paul Funeral Home in Powassan, Ontario Canada.
+Richard Paul is the 66 year-old, third generation owner, and licensed funeral director since 1982, of Paul Funeral Home in Powassan, Ontario Canada.
 He was raised over the funeral home, attending Powassan Public School and Almaguin Highlands Secondary School.
 He is married to Jo-Ann and they have a son Isaac and a daughter Emily.

 Mr. Paul earned his Bachelor of Arts in Psychology at the University of Guelph and his Bachelor of Education at Nipissing University, North Bay.
 Richard taught Kindergarten and Special Education in Fort Albany, James Bay, Ontario.
 He then chose to leave his Special Education Grade Two teaching position in Ajax, Ontario following his father's death in 1980.
 He obtained his Funeral Service Education Diploma at Humber College and earned his Ontario Funeral Director's License in 1982.

 Mr. Paul is a Certified Death Educator through the Association for Death Education and Counselling.
 He speaks with many groups and organizations each year on the subject of grief and, among many other venues, has been a presenter on four different occasions at the University of Western Ontario’s King's College Annual International Death Education Conferences in London, Ontario between 1980 and the year 2000.